This post has been updated as of January 2020.

 Here’s a formula to calculate dimensional weight:

-(Length x Width x Height)/Dimensional Factor = Dimensional Weight
+(L x W x H)/Dimensional Factor = Dimensional Weight

 How Can I Get Custom Boxes But Still Pay Less Overall?

 Hear us out: it’s possible to win on dimensional weight and get custom boxes.
 And it’s not even as complicated as it seems.
-Let’s break it down in the simplest way.
+Let’s break it down.

 Our team offers the lowest prices on custom shipping boxes (no, seriously, have you seen our prices?) compared to major competitors.
 This is thanks to our parent company, Pratt Industries.
 Pratt takes care of the entire recycling process.
 Our team passes on these savings to you, our customer, to shop incredibly affordable custom boxes.